albertosantini/conpa/README.markdown

     - render.app.conpa, fired when the user click on a row of the dashboard tables to load a stored portfolio.

-    - render.dashboard.conpa, subscribed when the app renders.
+    - render.dashboard.conpa, catched when the app renders.

 portfolioCRM
 ------------